Diocese of Natal: History

-The history of the Diocese in the Colony of Natal starts with the consecration of John William Colenso as bishop on St Andrew's Day, 30 November 1853, at Lambeth Parish Church.
-Hitherto Anglicans had been in Natal since the arrival of the first English settlers in 1824.
+The history of the Diocese in the Colony of Natal starts with the consecration of John William Colenso as bishop on St Andrew's Day, 30 November 1853, at St Mary-at-Lambeth.
+Anglicans had been in Natal since the arrival of the first English settlers in 1824.
 The first missionaries came in the 1830s.
 In 1849, colonial chaplains were appointed for Pietermaritzburg and Durban.

 In 1847 Robert Gray was appointed bishop of Cape Town and his vast diocese included the Colony of Natal.
 Following his visitation to Natal in 1850 Gray saw the great need for mission and for a bishop who could lead that mission.
 He found and recommended Colenso to be the first bishop of Natal.
 As with Bishop Gray, Colenso was appointed by letters patent, issued by Queen Victoria.

 Bishop Colenso was highly gifted in many ways.
 He had a distinctive missionary theology and spoke and wrote widely on biblical criticism.
 He was severely critical of British political intentions towards the Zulu people.
 His preaching and writings brought about clashes between him and Dean Green and Bishop Gray, as well as with the leaders of the Colony.

 Colenso was tried and found guilty of heresy and in 1865 was deposed as bishop.
 Civil law however supported him and enabled him to keep properties vested in his name, and he continued as bishop of Natal until his death in 1883.
 This created a schism, and in 1867 William Macrorie was appointed bishop of Maritzburg.
 Macrorie had to start work again, both in towns and in rural areas.
 New parishes and missions were established throughout the Maritzburg Diocese, which now included Alfred County to the south and Newcastle and Dundee to the north.
 In 1866, T. G. Fearne was Archdeacon of Durban and the Archdeaconry of Maritzburg vacant.

 Following the death of Colenso in 1883 and the resignation of Macrorie in 1892 the Archbishop of Canterbury, Edward White Benson, appointed his chaplain, Arthur Hamilton Baynes, as bishop of both Anglican groups.
 Baynes was able to bring about a reconciliation of the two, and by the time he resigned in 1901 most of the Colenso churches had agreed to come under his jurisdiction.
 He was able to leave a diocese consisting of eighteen parishes, six Zulu missions, two Indian missions, three schools and one mission hospital.
 For all this, Baynes had the assistance of two archdeacons.

 A former archdeacon, Frederick Samuel Baines, followed as bishop from 1901 to 1928.
 With the Anglo-Boer War behind him, and the 1910 Act giving him the Colenso properties, Baines was able to forge ahead in both the mission work as well as in the growth of parishes.
 The diocese experienced its greatest growth in Baines's episcopate.
 Fred Roach from Zululand, a Zulu language speaker, was appointed assistant bishop in 1912.